AnySoftKeyboard/AnySoftKeyboard/addons/CONTRIBUTING.md

 Each language is a set of two modules, `pack` and `apk`. `pack` is an Android library that holds all the information about the language pack (keyboards, dictionaries, receivers, etc.), while `apk` bundles that into an installable (and publishable) APK.
+General information about how to create a fork and pull-request could be found here: https://www.dataschool.io/how-to-contribute-on-github/

 ## How to create a Language-Pack